JoeHernandezII/goodReadMeGenerator/README.md

 # goodReadMeGenerator

-# This project allows a user to answer a series of prompts so that it will autofill and create their README file
+# This project allows a user to answer a series of prompts so that it will auto fill and create their README file

 [![Generic badge](https://img.shields.io/badge/<Viewed>-<0>-<Blue>.svg)](https://shields.io/)

-#Table of Contents
+-Table of Contents-
+"
+"
 - Installation
 - Usage
 - License